AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 .. important::

+	Aviatrix topology requirements:

+		- attach two CloudN appliances to Aviatrix Transit by following the above workflows

+		- enable `BGP ECMP function <https://docs.aviatrix.com/HowTos/transit_advanced.html#bgp-ecmp>`_ on Aviatrix Transit

-	Topology requirements:
+	On-prem topology requirements:

 		- firewall should either be placed somewhere behind the LAN routers or be able to handle asymmetric routing.

+		- LAN routers should advertise same AS path length to both CloudN appliances and enable ECMP feature

 Active/Standby
 --------------